 It is very important that when you are invited, you attend the appointment for the Booster vaccine.

 If you would like to know more about the vaccine, please click the links for information about the COVID-19 vaccine.

 The Practice has a COVID information page here where you can find the latest information and advice.

 The NHS is now moving into the next phase of 'reset and recovery' and we are starting to resume normal procedures/treatments.
 We would therefore like to give you an update on what's happening now and in the future.

-2. We will only be able to offer telephone appointments for the time being; from this your GP will assess your needs and if a face to face appointment is required.
+2. We are continuing to provide telephone appointments with a GP initially.
+From this your GP will assess your needs and if a face to face appointment is required, they will arrange this for you.
 Remember, we do have our e-Consult service which is proving to be a very popular online service.
 See the banner at the top of our website for further details.

 NHS Immunisations FAQs